 INSURING MY TEEN DRIVER: FAQs

-If you are a new teen driver, or the parent of a new teen driver, the process of obtaining the right auto-insurance for teens can be a work of dilemma.
+If you’re a new teen driver, or the parent of a new teen driver, the process of obtaining the right auto insurance for teens can be a work of dilemma.
 This page will thus, thoroughly guide you through some of the most commonly asked questions about auto insurance for teens.

 According to statistics of the Center For Disease Control and Prevention (CDC), teen drivers of 16-19 years of age are three times more likely to crash than older drivers.
 They exhibit risky behavior which increases their odds of meeting an accident.
 But as they grow in age, the rates begin to level out because the accident risk decreases.

 When does a teen need auto insurance coverage?